ActianCorp/Vagrant-Vector-Install/README.md

 This package by default uses Oracle Virtual Box as the provider.
-However,  it is also configured to be used with the Microsoft Azure cloud service.
+However,  it is also configured to be used with the Microsoft Azure cloud service, which can be used by:

-    e.g. vagrant up --provider=azure
+`vagrant up --provider=azure`

 To use the Azure provider two addtional Vagrant installs are required.
 Commands are: